Merzasphor/MWSE/docs/source/types/tes3magicEffect.md

 ### `icon`

-The sound path to the icon to use for the effect.
+The path to the icon to use for the effect.

 **Returns**: